hjstoff/nodesetexpr-expand/README.md

-expressions, and to the subsequent production of each of the nodenames denoted by such expressions, as sets of individual character strings - viz. a unique distinct one for each set member - to be stored in some appropriate "container type" that, at least during production, guartantees the uniqueness of each of its elements.
+expressions, and to the subsequent production of each of the nodenames denoted by such expressions, as sets of individual character strings - viz. a unique distinct one for each set member - to be stored in some appropriate "container type" that, at least during production, guarantees the uniqueness of each of its elements.

 ## Scope limitations and use case derived design guidance
 The inverse operation of nodeset expression expanding is _compressing_, or